endrissuofe/shell-scripting/README.md

 # Shell Scripting Mini-Project Documentation

-This document details the process of completing a shell scripting mini-project on an Ubuntu server, as per the lecturer's instructions.
+This document details the process of completing a shell scripting mini-project on an Ubuntu server.
 The goal is to create a shell script that automates the creation of directories and users.
-Each step includes commands, outputs, and screenshot placeholders for verification.

 ---

 ## Shell Script Code

-The script provided by the lecturer:
+Below is example code for the shell script that creates three directories and three users.

 ```bash
 #!/bin/bash